AviatrixSystems/Docs/HowTos/S2C_GW_JuniperSRX.rst

 Aviatrix Gateway to Juniper SRX
 ============================================

-This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and JuniperSRX Firewall.
+This document describes how to build an IPSec tunnel based site2cloud connection between an Aviatrix Gateway and a JuniperSRX Firewall.

-Network setup is as following:
+The network setup is as following:

 **VPC-multicloudvpc1 (with Aviatrix Gateway)**